Aslenta/FF9-PSX-CSR/README.md

 Patches with "r1" after the disc number are for the Greatest Hits version

-1. Download and extract PPF files
+1. Download and extract PPF's
-2. Apply PPF patch to disc image (e.g. .bin file) using PPF-O-Matic
+2. Apply PPF to disc image (e.g. .bin file) using PPF-O-Matic

 (Currently requires cheat codes to disable enemy elemental boosts)